Architecting Authority

 The og:title and og:description tags are also read by social AI crawlers.
 When a founder shares your page on LinkedIn and an AI assistant is asked to summarise the link, it reads these tags first.
 A missing og:description means the AI generates its own summary, which may not represent your positioning, your proof points or your call to action accurately.

 The meta name="description" tag has become more important for AI citation than it was for pure Google SEO.
 AI language models use it as a concise, pre-written summary of the page.
 A well-written meta description that includes specific outcomes, named entities (company names, founder names, tools) and a clear subject of the page is significantly more likely to be cited verbatim than a page with a vague or missing description.
+The full methodology for structuring content so AI models cite it is covered in how to write B2B content AI models actually cite.

 The Digital Landlord Approach to Meta Infrastructure